 Students who have attended another college or university must disclose that information and submit transcripts from every school previously attended.
-Failure to report and submit all transcripts or paperwork from previous institutions by the start of the drop/add period for the student's first semester and/or submission of fraudulent transcripts may result in dismissal from Emmanuel College.
+Failure to report and submit all transcripts or paperwork from previous institutions (including high school records) by the start of the drop/add period of the student's first semester and/or submission of fraudulent transcripts may result in dismissal from Emmanuel College.